antoineviscardi/planned-memory-lane-assignment/README.md

 ### UI transitions

-To offer a smoother and more polished experience, UI transition could be implemented when different elements are mounted, unmounted or changed on the screen.
+To offer a smoother and more polished experience, UI transitions could be implemented when different elements are mounted, unmounted or changed on the screen.